Maternal Smoking Cessation

 Maternal Smoking Cessation Initiative

-The Maternal Smoking Cessation Initiative is a two-year (2025-2027) partnership between The SOL Project and UC Davis Tobacco Cessation Policy Research Center, funded by the Tobacco-Related Disease Research Program (TRDRP).
+Breathe for Two: Supporting Black Moms & Babies is the official name of The SOL Project’s Maternal Smoking Cessation Initiative, a two-year (2025–2027) partnership with UC Davis, funded by the Tobacco-Related Disease Research Program (TRDRP).

-This community-driven effort focuses on supporting African American/Black pregnant and postpartum people in Sacramento County who want to quit smoking or reduce exposure to secondhand smoke and cannabis.
-Through open conversations, digital education, and culturally relevant tools, the project empowers families to build healthier, smoke-free homes for themselves and their babies.
+This community-driven initiative focuses on supporting Black pregnant and postpartum moms in Sacramento County who want to quit smoking or reduce exposure to tobacco and cannabis smoke.
+Through culturally responsive conversations, education, and community engagement, the project centers the lived experiences of Black families.
+Read the full press release.

 Meet our members of the Community Advisory Board (CAB) for the Maternal Smoking Cessation Initiative.